epartakki/spotexpress/README.md

 # Troubleshooting and future work
-The Spotify Oauth token expires quickly, therefore I often receive a KeyError caused by an expired token.
-In the future, I will work on handling exceptions better.
+- The Spotify Oauth token expires quickly, therefore I often receive a KeyError caused by an expired token.
+- In the future, I want to have tests

 *Comment: missing info from `client_secret.json` and `secrets.py` for security reasons*